 Internal Paper Saving

 We have a recycling program for all office paper usage and by diligently tracking and reporting our monthly paper consumption and encouraging staff to “go digital”, we were able to reduce our 2019 yearly consumption of paper by 34%.
+2020 saw a dramatic decrease in paper usage as our staff transitioned to a work-from-home setting in response to the global pandemic.

 We continuously work to reduce excessive paper consumption by: